Welcome to the Minocqua area with 2,300 bodies of fresh water, the highest concentration in the world.

 To continue the high level of shoreline protection, the shoreline of the remaining 29 lakes will be classified as scenic lake zones.
 A 400-foot scenic management zone, similar to the wild lake management zone, will surround each lake.

-Twenty-nine Scenic Lakes
+Scenic Lakes

 The Northern Highland-American Legion State Forest offers canoeists the opportunity to camp along rivers and lakes at designated canoe campsites.
 There are currently over 70 sites on the State Forest.
 All campsites have a picnic table and fire ring.
 Sites are numbered and marked with yellow signs displaying a tepee.
 Portages are designated by yellow signs with crossed paddles.

-NH-AL State Forest Canoe Route Guide and Map (PDF)
+NH-AL State Forest Canoe Route Map

 Trip 1: High Lake to Fishtrap Dam